Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Angela Claridge - 1:12:54

-So just so everyone's clear, this is the item, Town and Parish Councils could benefit from
+So just so everyone's clear, this is the item, Town and Parish Councils could benefit frominformation in respect of Section 106 being made available on dedicated pages on CDC's

 website.